jessekrubin/pyEuler/README.md

 This is my primarily python project euler problems repository.
 I do these problems for fun, and because if I don't do them...then who will?
 Recently I have started to do some of the problems in bash.
-Functions I regularly use are kept in the lib package file at the root of this repo;
+Functions I regularly use are kept in the bib package file at the root of this repo;
 Feel free to check it out and leave either constructive or dispariging criticism (no neutral criticism please).
 The folder named 'no_cigar' has my solutions that take longer than a minute to run; if you were to give feedback, this is where it would be most helpful.

 ![alt text](https://projecteuler.net/profile/rubinj.png)

-Last I checked (2018-05-21) i've done 116 problems, and am currently working on 20.
+Last I checked (2018-05-24) i've done 119 problems, and am currently working on 19.

 ## Problems table